SuperOffice/SDK-Doc/COM.IDatabase/Extras/SuperOffice.COM.SuperOfficeDB.IActivityListItem.TypeText.md

 ##SUMMARY

-A string representation of the RowType (see %SOActivityListItem.RowType:SuperOfficeDB.Interop~SuperOffice.COM.SuperOfficeDB.IActivityListItem~RowType% )
+A string representation of the RowType (see <see cref="SuperOffice.COM.SuperOfficeDB.IActivityListItem.RowType">SOActivityListItem.RowType</see> )

 ##VALUE